kshitij-r/SPARC/README.md

 This method updates the value of the register(key) in the memory map.

 ## Interface Class
-Agents modeled in SSEL can interact with each other using interface registers which can be specified using the Interface constructs provided in the language.
+Agents modeled in SPARK can interact with each other using interface registers which can be specified using the Interface constructs provided in the language.
 For example, if an interface register called "duration is needed", it can be specified in the definition of the agent in the "public" scope, as shown below.
 The first field in the struct represents the name of the interface register and the second shows its direction as seen from the agent it is specified in.

 * ```C++
     interfaceRegisters duration = {"duration","INPUT"};

 ### Requirements
-* This version of SSEL requires C++17 or above to build.
+* This version of SPARK requires C++17 or above to build.
-* KLEE is required for formal analysis of specifications generated using SSEL.
+* KLEE is required for formal analysis of specifications generated using SPARK.
 It can be downloaded by clicking [here](https://klee.github.io/).
 The Docker version of KLEE should be prefered.